aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

-Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the Sun Java System Access Manager Policy Agent 3.0 Guide for BEA WebLogic Server/Portal 10.0, including the post-installation steps.
+Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the Sun Java System Federated Access Manager Policy Agent 3.0 Guide for BEA WebLogic Server/Portal 10.0, including the post-installation steps.

-Configure the Access Manager server
+Configure the Federated Access Manager server
 ----------------------------
-This agent sample application requires that the Access Manager server is configured with the subjects and policies required by the sample application.
+This agent sample application requires that the Federated Access Manager server is configured with the subjects and policies required by the sample application.

 1. Create the following users: